issheng4/PlaylistDataSpot/README.md

 ### Common Usage Patterns
 Here are some common usage patterns:
 - DJs and music producers can use the app to identify song keys and BPM for seamless mixes.
-- Playlist curators can create captivating playlists based on track popularity and audio features, and learn about their current playlists.
+- Playlist curators can create playlists based on track popularity and audio features, and learn about their current playlists.
-- Software developers interested in audio analysis programming and music can decipher Spotify's audio analysis algorithm from its musical misanalysis.
+- Software developers interested in audio analysis programming and music can learn about Spotify's audio analysis algorithm from its musical misanalysis.
-- Aspiring musicians and composers can study audio characteristics for inspiration.
+- Curious listeners can learn more about their tastes.

 ## Project Structure